jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 Pam echoed Pat's enthusiasm, "Great!
 I was just sorting through the packages to get what we need."

+> 4. Illustration: Pat and Pam looking at a package together (maybe have an
+>    HTTP message on it)

 Pat noticed the packages were different from what he had delivered in the past.
 Some of the packages had similar looking messages with uppercase words like GET